awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    The graphical view also displays the following information about actions in each stage:
    + The name of the action\.
-   + The provider of the action, such as AWS CodeDeploy\.
+   + The provider of the action, such as CodeDeploy\.
    + When the action was last run\.
    + Whether the action succeeded or failed\.
    + Links to other details about the last run of the action, where available\.
-   + Details about the source revisions that are running through the latest pipeline execution in the stage or, for AWS CodeDeploy deployments, the latest source revisions that were deployed to target instances\.
+   + Details about the source revisions that are running through the latest pipeline execution in the stage or, for CodeDeploy deployments, the latest source revisions that were deployed to target instances\.

 1. To see the configuration details for an action in a stage of a pipeline, choose the information icon next to the action\.

 1. To view the details of the provider of the action, choose the provider\.
-For example, in the preceding example pipeline, if you choose AWS CodeDeploy in either the Staging or Production stages the AWS CodeDeploy console page for the deployment group configured for that stage is displayed\.
+For example, in the preceding example pipeline, if you choose CodeDeploy in either the Staging or Production stages the CodeDeploy console page for the deployment group configured for that stage is displayed\.

 1. To see the progress details for an action in a stage, choose **Details** when it is displayed next to an action in progress \(indicated by an **In Progress** message\)\.
 If the action is in progress, you see the incremental progress and the steps or actions as they occur\.
 **Note**
-Details are available for source actions that retrieve content from GitHub repositories, but not those that retrieve content from Amazon S3 buckets or AWS CodeCommit repositories\.
+Details are available for source actions that retrieve content from GitHub repositories, but not those that retrieve content from Amazon S3 buckets or CodeCommit repositories\.

 1. To approve or reject actions that have been configured for manual approval, choose **Review**\.